alirezamehrabi/CI-CD-Document/README.md

 # CI-CD-Document

-# Deploy React Application with CI/CD and GitHub Pages
+# Deploy Application with CI/CD and GitHub Pages

 Follow the steps below to set up CI/CD for deploying your React application to GitHub Pages: